Manage Your Labs and Diagnostics

 WHEN you should expect to receive results and how you will receive them

-- Your healthcare provider should always be your main point of contact for interpreting test results, but sometimes it may be helpful to refer to other, readily accessible sources of information as well.
+- Your health care provider should always be your main point of contact for interpreting test results, but sometimes it may be helpful to refer to other, readily accessible sources of information as well.
 Several reputable websites exist to help individuals understand why specific tests are performed and interpret lab results.
+See Understanding your results below.

 - It is your right to obtain and keep copies of all your lab reports (you may have to request these from your health care practitioner’s office, the lab that performed the testing, or your health care system’s online patient portal).
 It is in your own best interest to obtain and review copies of all lab reports, even if your provider’s office contacts you to say that your test results were normal.